 District Adjustment Process

 The Cross Valley Water District has a policy that may provide relief for customers that have a leak that occurred in their service line.
+“Water leakage” is defined as a physical break, malfunction, or failure that unintentionally allows water to escape the private plumbing system, resulting in 24-hour continuous consumption at a minimum.
 Qualifying leaks are in the service line or was otherwise undetectable to the customer and promptly repaired.
 A leakage credit can only be granted once every 4 years on an account and the request must be made by the property owner.
 The credit will be calculated using the formula established by District policy, see CVWDC 9.05.360.
 This credit is a partial credit and will not reduce your bill back to its normal amount.

 We do not reimburse customers for any parts they may have purchased or any plumbing/repair bills which they have incurred.
 The leak must be repaired and verified by a Cross Valley Water District employee before this request will be considered.

 - A physical break, malfunction, or failure that unintentionally allows water to escape the private plumbing system, and